viewedlobster/verona/sample/subt/motivation.md

 # Type system and motivation

 * TODO: turn the code fragment below into actual code accepted by the compiler
-* TODO: turn each example into test `ninja update-dump`
+* TODO: turn each example into test through `ninja update-dump`

 ## Questions